-Further study: Industrial Technology will provide students with a sound understanding of trade or certificate courses plus the benefits of understanding technology in aspects of the working environment.

-Occupation: Building and carpentry, wood machining, shop fitting, cabinet making, industrial design.

-Other ways: General appreciation of the uses of timber and timber related products in everday items used in our society as well as the ability to conceive, plan, make and evaluate large scale projects.

-Subject cost: In addition to the subject fee of \$85, students are required to pay the cost of their project materials in Year 12.
+- Further study: Industrial Technology will provide students with a sound understanding of trade or certificate courses plus the benefits of understanding technology in aspects of the working environment. - Occupation: Building and carpentry, wood machining, shop fitting, cabinet making, industrial design. - Other ways: General appreciation of the uses of timber and timber related products in everyday items used in our society as well as the ability to conceive, plan, make and evaluate major projects. - Subject cost: In addition to the subject fee of \$85, students are required to pay the cost of their project materials in Year 12.
+Please note that these costs can be quite expensive, depending on the size of the project and the materials selected.

-For further information contact: Mr Philip
+For further information contact: Mr Philip or Mr Darwin